 4.3.5.endpoint will obtain assurances from its agents that they will safeguard personal information consistent with this Policy.
 Where endpoint has knowledge that an agent is using or disclosing personal information in a manner inconsistent with this Policy, endpoint will take reasonable steps to prevent or stop the use or disclosure.
-Pursuant to the Privacy Shield, endpoint Clinical remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.
+Pursuant to the EU-US Data Privacy Framework Program, endpoint Clinical remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.

 4.3.7. endpoint may also be required to disclose an individual’s personal information in response to a lawful request by public authorities, including, but not limited to, national security or law enforcement requirements.

 4.4.
 ACCESS, CORRECTION and LIMITING USE AND DISCLOSURE OF DATA:

 4.4.1. endpoint acknowledges the individual’s right to access their personal information. endpoint will, on request, provide an Individual with confirmation regarding whether endpoint is processing Personal Information about them.
 In addition, upon request of an Individual, endpoint will take reasonable steps to correct, amend, or delete their Personal Information that is found to be inaccurate, incomplete or processed in a manner non-compliant with this Policy, except where the burden or expense of providing access would be disproportionate to the risks to that Individual’s privacy, where the rights of persons other than the Individual would be violated.
 Individuals may request access via endpoint’s website.